okanduzyel/LogClient/README.md

 1. Close your internet connection (Wi-Fi, Ethernet, Bluetooh etc.) before running LogClient.
 2. Open LogClient.
-3. Do not close and do not try to connect internet during lab section.
+3. Do not close LabClient, and do not try to connect internet during lab section.
-4. After getting grade of lab, close LogClient, connect internet, and upload you .c file and your log file to Microsoft Teams Assignments section.
+4. After getting grade of lab, close LogClient, connect internet, and upload your .c file and your log file to Microsoft Teams Assignments section.